 Additional information obtained through the investigation of students will also be forwarded to the Office of Community Standards for review, as deemed necessary.
-For information about the specific response to reports of sexual assault, dating violence, domestic violence and stalking, see the Misconduct in Appendix 2.
+For information about the specific response to reports of sexual assault, dating violence, domestic violence and stalking, see the Procedures for Resolving Concerns of Discriminatory Harassment, Sexual Harassment, and Other Sex-Based Misconduct in Appendix 2.